 If you’re running a site that needs more processing power, eg Woocommerce, then Cloudways is typically the hosting we recommend.

-That said, you should probably work on your SEO instead of messing around with servers – refer to the theory of constraints section further below.
+That said, you should probably work on your SEO instead of messing around with dedicated servers – refer to the theory of constraints section further below.

 DNS hosting speed and quality really matters.

 It’s possible to have good quality web hosting but still be using shitty DNS hosting.
 This will have a massive impact on your site’s overall reliability.

 DNS hosting turns your www.domain.com into an IP address so the browser can find your web server and connect to it.
 The first thing the browser does when you type in an address is to do a DNS lookup.

 The speed of this lookup is critical and hugely overlooked.
 Slow DNS hosting can take 0.5-2 seconds to answer a query, which means your site takes 0.5-2 seconds to load regardless of how good your hosting is.